platformsh/platformsh-docs/src/security/compliance-guidance.md

-# Compliance guidance
+---
+title: "Compliance guidance"
+weight: 9

+description: |
   Platform.sh has many PCI and SOC 2 certified customers using our services.
 Some requirements are the responsibility of the host and others are the responsibility of the application developer.
+---

 Basic compliance questions can be handled by our support team via a ticket.
 For more advanced questions or walk-through of a full audit please contact your Platform.sh Account Manager.

 ## Overview

 Platform.sh provides a Platform as a Service (PaaS) solution which our customers may use for applications requiring PCI compliance.

-> **note**
->
+{{< note >}}
-> Cardholder processing activity is discouraged.
+Cardholder processing activity is discouraged.
 Please use a third party processor.
+{{< /note >}}

 ## Security & Compensating Controls